 Annual Fee: The annual fee is $250 and is not waived the first year.
-That is definitely better than the fee on the Amex Platinum Card, but it is still a bit steep.
-Annual credits of $220 for dining and airline fees reduce the total out-of-pocket cost to $30 if you use them, which is also good.
+That is definitely better than the fee on The Platinum Card® from American Express, but it is still a bit steep.
+(See Rates and Fees.)
+Annual credits of up to $120 for dining (enrollment required) and $100 in qualifying hotel fees reduce the total out-of-pocket cost to $30 if you use them, which is also good.

-High Minimum Spending Requirement: To earn the welcome bonus of 50,000 points, you must spend at least $4,000 within three months.
-Many other credit cards with bonuses in this range, such as the Wells Fargo Propel, require a lower amount of spending.
+High Minimum Spending Requirement: To earn the welcome bonus of 60,000 points, you must spend at least $4,000 within six months.

-Annual Credits are Hard to Maximize: Although the dining and airline fee credits can be valuable, they are not as easy to use as credits offered by the best travel rewards credit cards.
+Annual Credits are Hard to Maximize: Although the dining and hotel fee credits can be valuable, they are not as easy to use as credits offered by other top travel rewards credit cards.
 The $120 in dining credits are broken down into $10 monthly increments.
 If you don’t use your credit one month, it is lost.
 Additionally, you must actively enroll in order to receive them.

 Alternatives to the American Express Gold Card

-The American Express Gold Card really shines when it comes to earning extra rewards for dining and grocery purchases.
+The American Express Gold Card really shines when it comes to earning extra rewards for dining and U.S. supermarket purchases.
 However, some readers may balk at the $250 annual fee.